MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbongallery-class.md

 ```

 ### Parameters
- [in] *nItemIndex*
+*nItemIndex*<br/>
- Specifies the zero-based index of the item for which to retrieve the tooltip text.
+[in] Specifies the zero-based index of the item for which to retrieve the tooltip text.

 ### Return Value
  A pointer to the tooltip string assigned to an item in the ribbon gallery.
 It can be NULL if no tooltip is assigned to that item.